 Thousands of pilgrims attended the consecration of the world's largest Orthodox church in Bucharest, Romania.

-Proposals for a national cathedral had been discussed for over a century, but were delayed due to two world wars and communist rule, which suppressed religion.
+Proposals for the national cathedral were first put forward over a century ago, but were delayed due to two world wars and decades of communist rule, which suppressed religion.

 The cathedral, also known as the National Cathedral, stands over 125 meters tall and can accommodate 5,000 worshippers.